samumantha/EODIE/docs/Tutorial.rst

     # When ready, the contents of variable $path can be removed as the files are in object storage.
 Please make sure you have reserved enough time and computational resources for finishing the computations to avoid unnecessary deletion of raster files (or comment the rm off).
     rm -r $path/

-3. call ``bash download_and_eodie.sh startdate enddate tile1 tile2 tile3`` with dates in YYYYMMDD format and tilenames in XX000 format.
+3. Call ``bash download_and_eodie.sh startdate enddate tile1 tile2 tile3`` with dates in YYYYMMDD format and tilenames in XX000 format.
 In this case the tilenames need to be identified beforehand.
+This will launch the script in step 1 that will proceed to launch EODIE for each tile and year requested.